 </div>

-Now things get a little complicated, so as to be able to create a new user via our admin interface (http://localhost:3000/admin/users/new), we need to permit the attributes that Devise requires:
+Now things get a little complicated.
+So as to be able to create a new user via our admin interface (http://localhost:3000/admin/users/new), we need to permit the attributes that Devise requires:

 /app/controllers/users_controller.rb